 But not to worry, we can help you with all of your Cape Coral iguana problems, including iguana removal, prevention and exclusion too.

-It can be assumed that just about all of the these invasive species got their start in the area after starting out as pets, only to escape into wild or to be released by an unhappy pet owners.
+It can be assumed that just about all of the these invasive species got their start in the area after starting out as pets, only to escape into wild or be released by an unhappy pet owner.

 And last but not least, there are the seemingly harmless smaller lizards, such as the common brown house gecko.
 However, even seemingly harmless lizards can become a nuisance.
 And when they do, we can help, the Wildlife Whisperer will know just what to do.